Get insights.

 385 respondents are needed.

 Hurray!
-You have just determined your sample size.
+You have just learned to determine sample size.

 Just because 385 is a surveyable population, we are not going to the next formula and stop here.